Sensory Glove-Based Surgical Robot User Interface: METHODOLOGY

 \subsection{Glove Kinematics}

-To monitor the glove's position and orientation within the environment, we attached an HTC Vive Tracker to it.
-The glove's position and orientation data are updated at 120 Hz using the data from the IMUs and HTC Vive Base Stations~\cite{basestation, Htc}.
+To monitor the glove's position and orientation within the environment, we attached a HTC Vive Tracker to it.
+The glove position and orientation data are updated at 120 Hz using the data from the tracker's IMUs and HTC Vive Base Stations~\cite{basestation, Htc}.

-The coordinate frames for the HTC Vive Tracker and Base Station are depicted in Fig.~\ref{fig:arm_glove_setup}.
-At initialization, the tracker frame $H$ and the tracker base frame $S$ coincide and are aligned with the PSM instrument tip frame $T$.
-A displacement of $H$ from $S$ results in the scaled motion of PSM (see below) to create an intuitive control for the user.